HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 ## Demo instructions

 -   You can only demo a lab assignment once.
--   You must present a demo within 3 weeks of publication date, otherwise the lab will be marked als "absent".
+-   You must present a demo within 3 weeks after the theoretical session (see [schedule](#semester-schedule)), otherwise the lab will be marked als "absent".
+    -   This short time frame is there to encourage you to present lab assignments during the semester instead of cramming everything in at the end.
 -   You can demo a lab during contact times or by sending us a Panopto video.

 Requirements for Panopto submission of a lab: